v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilercallback-objectreferences-method.md

 #### <a name="parameters"></a>Parametri
  `objectId`
- [in] L'ID dell'oggetto cui fa riferimento a oggetti.
+ [in] L'ID dell'oggetto a cui fa riferimento a oggetti.

  `classId`
  [in] L'ID della classe che l'oggetto specificato è un'istanza di.